 In the end, I came away from Beijing with a wealth of knowledge, lessons learned and friends for life.
 Not to mention some amazing memories, a hatful of stories and, ultimately, no regrets.

-Want to know more about my time in the Chinese capital?
-Why not visit Beijing via my travel reports from:
+Want to find out more about my time in the Chinese capital?
+Why not visit Beijing via my travel reports on:

 You can also read my short stories on life in the Chinese capital.
-All of the below chapters come from my short story collection Challenged in China.
+The following chapters come from my short story collection Challenged in China.